aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 ## How could we leverage OSCAL as developers?

-Although *each organization will use OSCAL differently*, it provides some key benefits:
+Although *each organization will use OSCAL differently*, it generally provides some key benefits we will demonstrate today:

 - Developers can document systems with code, with all the benefits of modularization.
 - GRC tools and services can exchange data with standard data models.